 During a Panama Canal Cruise on the Celebrity Infinity, we booked a cheap last-minute inside guaranteed cabin.
 We were instead assigned a big beautiful veranda stateroom on the Penthouse level.
 Really!

-It’s our theory that this is a pricing strategy in which cruise lines use to fill the ship without publically lowering the value of their balcony staterooms.
+It’s our theory that this is a pricing strategy that cruise lines use to fill the ship without publically lowering the value of their balcony staterooms.
 So go ahead and book that inside guaranteed room and you could get lucky.
 You can’t get any lower than an inside cabin, so you only stand to gain in this situation.

 To try to seek out situations like this, look for cruises that have inside or outside guaranteed staterooms available but show no inventory of assigned rooms within those particular categories.
-This likely means that all of the those interior and porthole rooms have been assigned, which means you may actually get an upgrade when it comes to assigning your specific cabin.
-It can be a time-consuming task to sleuth out by clicking through several cruise listings and pretending to go through the purchase process in order to see their inventory of cabins.
-But your thorough detective work may pay-off in the form of a free balcony upgrade.
+This likely means that all of those interior and porthole rooms have been assigned, which means you may actually get an elusive upgrade when it comes to assigning your specific cabin.

 6) Complain If You Have a Legitimate Reason